 You should also take into account that when you use the same pair of shoes for training and playing games, your cleats wear out much faster.

-The frequency of replacing your soccer cleats is mostly dependant on the time you spend using them, of course.
+The frequency of replacing your soccer cleats is mostly dependent on the time you spend using them, of course.
 When you don’t participate in any competitions and just want to play for fun with your friends, you can change your cleats only when they get very damaged and affect your play.

 How Long Do Soccer Cleats Last?